jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 how to measure sleep duration
 ********************************************************

-I take a look at building a program that returns the duration between a given sleep and wake time.
+In this chapter, I take a look at building a program that returns the duration between a given sleep and wake time.

 ----